energietransitie/energy-transition-dataset-template/README.md

 Timestamps were converted to a timezone-aware `pandas.Timestamp` value, in the [Europe/Amsterdam](https://en.wikipedia.org/wiki/Time_in_the_Netherlands) timezone.
 In the csv files we use [ISO 8601 format with time offset](https://en.wikipedia.org/wiki/ISO_8601): `YYYY-MM-DDThh:mm:ss±hhmm`.

 ### Raw measurements
- Raw masurements will be available in the folder [/raw-measurements/](/raw-measurements/) in two formats:
+Raw maasurements will be available in the folder [/raw-measurements/](/raw-measurements/), e.g.:

 - [twomes_raw_measurements.parquet](/raw-measurements/twomes_raw_measurements.parquet): a single [parquet](https://parquet.apache.org/) file with data for all subject ids;
- - nnnnnn_raw_measurements.zip: [zip](https://en.wikipedia.org/wiki/ZIP_(file_format))ped [csv](https://en.wikipedia.org/wiki/Comma-separated_values) files, one for each subject id;

 All measurement data is structured according to the table below.
 By importing the parquet variant using [pandas.read_parquet()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_parquet.html), you automatically get a DataFrame wih the recommended indices and data types.

-Alternatively, you can also read the zipped csv files, but this typically takes much longer.
-You can use the code below to endup with a DataFrame with the recommended indices and data types:
+TO DO: Change the markdown table below as needed.

 | **Index/Column** | **Name**          | **Type**    | **Description**                                                      |
 | ---------------- | ----------------- | ----------- | -------------------------------------------------------------------- |